KaBy34/JavaPractice/README.md

 of all elements of the collection by the specified value is performed.

 Class MyCollection consists of methods and overrided methods used in the main class Task_1.

+##   Task_2
+An array of integers is given.
+You need to implement a method that returns the indices of an array.

+It is assumed that the array contains only unique numbers and always contains the desired numbers.
+The same item cannot be used twice.

+Example:

+array = [3, 8, 15, 17], Number = 23
+result = [1,2]

+Indexes 1 and 2 (values 8 and 15) in total give the desired number 23.

+**Realization:**
+The main class Task_2 initializes an integer Collection and has a method that solves a task.

+##   Task_3
+An array of integers is given.
+You must implement a method that determines whether a given array contains duplicates

+Example:
+Array: [4,5,6,6,8]
+Result: true
+The number 6 is repeated 2 times

+Array: [4,5,6,7,8]
+Result: false
+No duplicates

+**Realization:**
+The main class Task_3 initializes an integer collection and has a method that solves the problem - finding duplicates.